marcinkapica/gatsby-blog/content/blog/jsx-overview/index.md

 }
 ```

-In this example, depending on the state we either return a button or a paragraph.
+In this example, depending on the state of the component we either return a button or a paragraph.

 ## Attributes/props in JSX